 Things to do nearby Lily Hall

 The Ennerdale Valley is one of the Lake District's wildest and most tranquil valleys.
 Its remote location makes it the perfect place to escape to even in high season.
-Here, it's every bit possible that you will encounter more sheep than people.
+Here, it's every bit possible that you will encounter more sheep than people!
 The lake has the distinction of being the only lake in the Lake District without a tarmac road running alongside and long may that continue.
-Walking is the big draw here with Pillar, Steeple, High Stile, Great Borne and Red Pike being rewarding days out in the fells.
+Walking is the big draw here with Pillar, Steeple, High Stile, Great Borne and Red Pike offering rewarding days out on the fells.

-The river Ehen which flows from Ennerdale Water is a site of Special Scientific Interest as it supports the largest freshwater Pearl mussel population in England and is an important breeding ground for Atlantic salmon.
+The River Ehen, which flows from Ennerdale Water, is a site of Special Scientific Interest as it supports the largest freshwater Pearl Mussel population in England and is an important breeding ground for Atlantic Salmon.
 There are many great spots for family picnics and for kids to paddle and trail fishing nets.
 Ennerdale Bridge is a charming village with a strong community feeling.
-Just a short walk from Lily Hall guests will find two good pubs (one owned and run as a community co-operative), a small play park and a lovely new cafe called The Gather which aside from offering delicious cakes and light meals also acts as a village shop and visitor hub.
+There are two good pubs (one owned and run as a community co-operative), a small play park and a lovely café called The Gather that, aside from offering delicious cakes and light meals, also acts as a village shop and visitor hub.
 They stock basic items as well as gifts from local craftsmen and excellent locally-sourced food such as bacon and sausages.

 Cockermouth is a charming Georgian town.
-It was the birthplace of William Wordsworth and you can still visit his childhood home.
-The town is blessed with a variety of independent shops, cafes and restaurants.
+It is the birthplace of William Wordsworth and you can still visit his childhood home, now a museum owned by the National Trust.
+The town is blessed with a variety of independent shops, cafés and restaurants.
 Here you will find a Sainsbury's supermarket as well as several independent greengrocers and two excellent butchers.
 Alternatively why not take a tour round Jennings Brewery and sample some of its real ale offerings?
-Find out more in our Cockermouth Area Guide

-The Wasdale Valley (16 miles) is similarly remote as Ennerdale and is prime walking country with the big fells of Great Gable, Scafell and Scafell Pike.
+The Wasdale Valley is similarly remote and is prime walking country with the big fells of Great Gable, Scafell and Scafell Pike.
 The valley boasts England’s deepest lake, tallest mountain, smallest church and biggest liar.
-You can read more in our Wasdale Area Guide.
-Beyond Wasdale is Eskdale, home to the Ravenglass and Eskdale miniature steam railway which takes you seven miles from Eskdale to Ravenglass, the only coastal village to be within a National Park.
-If you visit Eskdale for the day, a walk to Stanley Ghyll Waterfall from St Catherine’s Church is also well worth a visit, as well as an amble through the Japanese Gardens at Giggle Alley!
-You can find out more in our Eskdale Area Guide.
+Beyond Wasdale is Eskdale, home to the Ravenglass and Eskdale miniature steam railway which takes you seven miles from Eskdale to Ravenglass, the only coastal village within the National Park.
+If you visit Eskdale for the day, a walk to Stanley Ghyll Waterfall from St Catherine’s Church is highly recommended, as is as an amble through the Japanese Gardens at Giggle Alley!

 Less than eight miles away on the coast is Whitehaven, a Georgian Harbour town with a colourful history involving rum, sugar and piracy!
 The Rum Story makes a great place to start your visit and from there you can follow their ‘Quest’ around the town’s historical landmarks.
 It is also the start to the 140 mile long C2C cycle route which passes near to Ennerdale at Kirkland.
 Also nearby is Egremont where you can find the remains of a Norman Castle and just south of the town is Florence Mine, the last working iron ore mine in Europe, and part of the rich mining history of West Cumbria.
 At the Mine Heritage Centre you can learn about miners and how they lived and worked, and extracted the ore from the ground.